Compliance Corner (Student-Athletes)

 That means:

-2. No sports “pools,” even those run by friends.
+- No sports “pools,” even those run by friends.
+This includes fantasy sports leagues and bracket challenges (i.e. March Madness).

 The consequences for sports wagering activities are severe.
 If a student-athlete is discovered to have violated NCAA gambling rules, he/she could be declared permanently ineligible.

 Student-athletes may be employed at any time in legitimate on-campus and off-campus employment.
-All employed student-athletes are required to submit a Student-Athlete Employment Form through Jump Forward.
+All employed student-athletes are required to submit a Student-Athlete Employment Form on Teamworks Compliance & Recruiting (ARMS) BEFORE beginning any job.
 Compensation for employment must be paid to the student-athlete:

-2. At a rate commensurate with the going rate in that locality for similar services; and
+- At a rate commensurate with the going rate in that locality for similar services.

 UNF Student-Athlete Employment Procedure